ssatguru/BabylonJS-CharacterController/README.md

 - strafeRightFast
 - slideDown

-If an animation is not provided then the controller will not play that animation and will continue playing the animation it was playing just before.
+If a particular animation is not provided then the controller will not play that animation and will continue playing the animation it was playing just before.
+Note that if no animations are provided then no animations will be played.
+This, thus, can be used to move an non skeleton based mesh around.

 Note that there are some animations with name ending with string "Fast".
 If these are not present then the controller will play the non-fast version but at twice the speed.